YoRyan/open-nec/Readme.md

 ## Build Instructions

 This project uses MSBuild, which is included with Visual Studio.
 [Open](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) a developer console to gain access to the command.
-Then ensure `luac50.exe` is in your PATH and run `msbuild Source\opennec.proj /t:Build` to compile the project.
+Then ensure `luac50.exe` is in your PATH and run `msbuild Source\OpenNec.proj /t:Build` to compile the project.
 The compiled files will be output to the Mod folder, from which they can be copied into Train Simulator's Assets folder.

 ## Legal